 (2) ATT listing and delisting.

-(a) The department will maintain a list of ATTs that meet the performance requirements in section (3) of this rule.
+(a) DEQ will maintain a list of ATTs that meet the performance requirements in section (3) of this rule.

 (b) Any person may submit an application for listing an ATT.
 The application must include:

 (A) Documentation that the ATT meets the performance requirements in section (3) of this rule;